thegooddocsproject/templates/style-guide/about-style-guide.md

 you intend to use this style guide in your project.
 Feel free to adapt this content.
 If desired, you can briefly elaborate on the goals or mission of your project’s documentation.

+### About the "Intended audience and scope" section

+Use this section to indicate who should use this style guide.
+Describe your audience for the style guide, which includes all the people who write your documentation.
+You will know them best.
+They typically will include software engineers, product mangers, and tech writers, etc. You can also indicate the scope of the style guide if it should include more than just your project's documentation.

 ### About the "Our preferred style guide" section